 (This article contains affiliate links)

-The recipe that I use consists of just six ingredients: elderberries, filtered water, fresh ginger root, cinnamon sticks, raw honey, and cloves.
+The recipe I use consists of just six ingredients: elderberries, filtered water, fresh ginger root, cinnamon sticks, raw honey, and cloves.
 Here is a brief summary of the benefits of these ingredients:

 Benefits of Elderberry